getcarina/getcarina.com/_posts/2016-03-10-fastest-test-drive-of-docker-ucp.md

 ![Swarms]({% asset_path 2016-03-10-fastest-test-drive-of-docker-ucp/ucp-clusters.png%})

-With Carina, a cluster can host multiple Swarm nodes (segments).
-Each segment within a cluster gets its own Swarm controller, network, disk space, and so on.
+With Carina, a cluster can host multiple Swarm nodes (nodes).
+Each node within a cluster gets its own Swarm controller, network, disk space, and so on.
 For more information, see U[Understanding how Carina uses Docker Swarm].